psychok7/django-yadpt-starter/README.md

 - Configuration performed by `django-yadtp-starter`, a small utility that makes it trivial to setup your project;
 - Automatic generation and renewal of [Let's Encrypt](https://letsencrypt.org) certificates;
 - Adheres to best practices;
-- Provides different environments: One without valid a certificate for local development and another with a valid certificate (for Production or Staging).
+- Provides different environments: One without a valid certificate for local development and another with a valid certificate (for Production or Staging).

 Once finished there should be 2 templates: a **minimal** but functional template and a more complete template.

-## Usage — The TL;DR Version
+## Usage

 Getting your shiny new Django project up and running, complete with SSL certificates, is as easy as following these simple steps: